 Employment precarity refers to working conditions that contribute to the instability of a job, such as unpredictable scheduling and lack of benefits.

-EDGE members from the UW departments of Epidemiology and Environmental & Occupational Health Sciences found the connection between employment precarity and the delivery of a low-birth-weight infant was strongest among black and Hispanic mothers.
+Investigators from the UW departments of Epidemiology and Environmental & Occupational Health Sciences found the connection between employment precarity and the delivery of a low-birth-weight infant was strongest among black and Hispanic mothers.

 Results of the study were published earlier this year in BMJ Open.